 - Bev Jafek's novella The Sacred Beasts appears in the Winter 2009 issue of the New Madrid Journal of Contemporary Fiction.

-- LATEST!
+- NEW!
 Karen Kondazian's The Whip (from the author: "This novel is inspired by the true story of a woman, Charlotte 'Charley' Parkhurst (1812-1879) who lived most of her extraordinary life as a man in the old west.
 As a young woman in Rhode Island, she fell in love with a runaway slave and had his child.
 The destruction of her family drove her west to California, dressed as a man, to track the killer.
 Charley became a renowned stagecoach driver for Wells Fargo.
 She killed a famous outlaw, had a secret love affair, and lived with a housekeeper who, unaware of her true sex, fell in love with her.
 Charley was the first known woman to vote in America in 1868 (as a man).").

 - NEW!
 Bruce Littlefield's Moving In: Tales of an Unlicensed Marriage (from the author: "This is the true story of fixing up a historic old house in the country with my partner Scott, one of NYC's top realtors.
 Our baptism by fire, flood, mouse poop, and poison ivy is often riotously funny.
 Think gay Green Acres." — book trailer video at YouTube).